theimgclist/100DaysOfMLCode/Day17/README.md

 * Detecting/Recognising a human face in an unconstrained environment is more complex
 * In case of unconstrained environment, a lot of external factors are dynamic
 * Comparatively face processing in a constrained environment is easier
-* In such a case, there will be some agreed upon standards in which the activity is tried
+* In such a case, there will be some agreed upon standards in which the activity is carried out

 **Some useful links:**
 * [Inverse rendering](https://graphics.stanford.edu/papers/invrend/)